 Rs.
-10,000
+10.000

-6. Instituting of new medals/incentives/prizes etc., from alumni, philanthropists, parents, faculty etc., - Strategies to be recommended

-7. Introduction of new programmes -PG/UG/Diploma and certificate courses.
+- 6. Instituting of new medals/incentives/prizes etc., from alumni, philanthropists, parents, faculty etc., Strategies to be recommended - 7.
+Introduction of new programs -PG/UG/Diploma and certificate courses. - 8.
+Any other program that enhances the learning capacity of students and their employable & knowledge skills.